 Beyond having a great team with you there are some other things that are my top tips in this process I tell everyone I know who is doing a custom built home that I believe really made a difference in the process:

-- Have a System for on the fly decision making: There were so many times I had to make quick decisions about something and knowing we had a set color palette, color of wood, and fixture colors made it so easy to make those decisions.
+There were so many times I had to make quick decisions about something and knowing we had a set color palette, color of wood, and fixture colors made it so easy to make those decisions.
 It helped me not over think it at all.
 You can see my system I used here.

 Don’t be afraid to ask stupid questions.
 A good crew will want to make sure you understand what is happening so you can be happy with what they are doing.
 Give them the opportunity to know what you are wondering and concerned about.
 Asking questions when they come is better than sitting and wondering as well.